-6) Procedures Performed on the District's Credit Cards, Debit Cards, Fuel Cards, P-Cards:
+6. Procedures Performed on the District's Credit Cards/Debit Cards/Fuel Cards/Purchase Cards (cards):

-A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and purchase cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.